 The efficacy and safety of recombinant human arylsulfatase B (rhASB) for the treatment of mucopolysaccharidosis type VI (MPS VI), was confirmed in a Phase 3, randomized, double-blind, placebo-controlled, multicenter, multinational study.21 Thirty-nine patients with MPS VI were randomized in a 1:1 ratio to receive weekly intravenous infusions of either rhASB 1mg/kg or placebo for 24 consecutive weeks.
 After 24 weeks, all patients completing treatment were enrolled in the open-label extension.
 The primary efficacy endpoint variable, the distance walked in a 12-minute walk test (12MWT), provided a measure of endurance.
 Secondary efficacy endpoints included the 3-minute stair climb (3MSC) and urine GAG levels.
 Tertiary end points included: (1) assessments of joint pain, joint stiffness, and physical energy level; (2) assessment of joint range of motion; and (3) assessment of hand dexterity as evidenced by number of coins picked up in 1 minute.
 After 24 weeks, patients receiving rhASB walked on average 92 meters (m) more in the 12MWT (p=0.025) and 5.7 stairs per minute more 3MSC (p=0.053) than patients receiving placebo.
 Continued improvement was observed during the extension study.
 Urinary GAG declined by -227±18 µg/mg more with rhASB than placebo (p<.001).
 Infusions were generally safe and well tolerated.
 Patients exposed to drug experienced positive clinical benefit despite the presence of antibody to the protein.
 The authors concluded that rhASB significantly improved endurance, reduced urine GAG levels, and had an acceptable safety profile.

+Nulibry

+The safety and efficacy of fosdenopterin was evaluated in three clinical studies (NCT02047461, NCT02629393) comparing data from a natural history study.
+A total of 13 patients received fosdenopterin and recombinant Escherichia coli-derived cPMP (rcCMP) in the three trials.
+Efficacy was assessed by comparison of overall survival (OS) in pediatric patients treated with either Nulibry or rcCMP to an untreated natural history cohort of pediatric patients with genetically confirmed MoCD Type A (genotype matched to treated patients) (n=18).
+Authors found that patients treated with fosdenopterin or rcPMP had an improved overall survival compared to the untreated, genotype-matched, historical control group (HR 0.18; 95% CI 0.04, 0.72).
+Additionally, treatment with fosdenopterin resulted in reduction in urine concentration of SSC in patients with MoCD Type A. Reduction was sustained with long-term treatment over 48 months.26

 Revcovi